Digital academic statements and My eQuals

 This new service is now available to current and past students, including international students studying at partner institutes outside Australia.
 Almost all universities in Australia and New Zealand have signed up to use the My eQuals platform.

 When and how to access digital documents

-- From end July, your digital academic statements are automatically issued to you on graduation/when award conferred.
+- Your digital academic statements are automatically issued to you on graduation/when award conferred.

-- From early August, your digital academic statements are automatically issued to you on program completion.
+- Your digital academic statements are automatically issued to you on program completion.

-- From mid-August, you can request and pay for a digital transcript if you need one.
+- You can request and pay for a digital transcript if you need one.

-- From mid-August, you can request and pay for digital academic statements if you need them.
+- You can request and pay for digital academic statements if you need them.